 approx. 100 g / 140 m

 Both of these bases are currently produced in two natural colorways (cream & grey).
 In addition to this, we also offer limited edition naturally dyed skeins and mini skeins.
 We use plant material (or extracts) for all our naturally dyed skeins and although the process is always similar, it is possible that there will be slight discrepancies of color between skeins dyed using the same materials.
+Currently we are the process of developing a core collection of colorways (both undyed and dyed) so stay tuned for more information on that soon!

 This is rustic farm yarn- it's woolly and sheepy.
 To ensure that your yarn does not felt, always wash by hand.
 If you’re curious, I’ve written all about how I block (and sometimes pre-wash) our yarn here.